klukaszek/GLlibC/README.txt

 REQUIRED LIBRARIES FOR COMPILATION

 -lopengl32: should exist on your system by default.
--lgdi32: WINDOWS GDI (when porting to linux adjust makefile to change to X11) -log.c: INCLUDED IN PROJECT, RENAMED TO GLlog.c and GLlog.h (https://github.com/rxi/log.c)
+-log.c: INCLUDED IN PROJECT, RENAMED TO GLlog.c and GLlog.h (https://github.com/rxi/log.c)

 -lglfw3 (libglfw3.a): look up compiling glfw using cmake